Advertisement

 • Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-• Combine the dry ingredients.
-In a large bowl, mix the oats, nuts, seeds, and coconut.
+• In a large bowl, mix the oats, nuts, seeds, coconut, and a pinch of sea salt.

-• Add oil + sweetener.
-Pour in the oil and maple syrup (or agave).
-Add a pinch of sea salt.
+• Pour in the oil and maple syrup (or agave).
 Mix well until everything is evenly coated.

 Notes

-• Add dried fruit only after baking to keep it soft and prevent burning.
+Add dried fruit only after baking to keep it soft and prevent burning.

-• For chunkier granola: Press the mixture firmly into the pan before baking and don’t stir until completely cooled.
+For chunkier granola, press the mixture firmly into the pan before baking and don’t stir until completely cooled.

-• For nut-free granola, use sunflower and pumpkin seeds in place of nuts.
+For nut free granola, use sunflower and pumpkin seeds in place of nuts.

 Nutrition